altkaye/Jamm/README.md

 ====

 * developed in Java 8, based on Netty
-* tinier than other major mo middlewares
+* tinier than other major mo-middleware
 * easy to use, simple API

 License information
 ====

-This product includes software from Netty (http://netty.io/),
-under the Apache License 2.0
+This product includes software from Netty (http://netty.io/), Json-lib (http://json-lib.sourceforge.net/) under the Apache License 2.0